 The RSS Feed keeps you informed about our latest publications:

-In the future, the Leopoldina’s scientific journals, Nova Acta Leopoldina (NAL) and Acta Historica Leopoldina (AHL), will be completed by “NAL live”.
+As of 2020, the Leopoldina’s scientific journals, Nova Acta Leopoldina (NAL) and Acta Historica Leopoldina (AHL), will be completed by “NAL live”.
 In this new publishing format, the intention is to update articles on a continuous basis, thus creating so-called living documents.
-The new Chief Editor is Prof. Dr. Diethard Tautz ML, Director of the Max Planck Institute for Evolutionary Biology in Plön and Member of the Leopoldina.
+Chief Editor is Prof. Dr. Diethard Tautz ML, Director of the Max Planck Institute for Evolutionary Biology in Plön and Member of the Leopoldina.

 NAL-live will make its articles freely accessible online (open access), with all publications written in English.
 Authors will submit scientific articles with a focus on interdisciplinary topics that have a high degree of social relevance.
 The articles undergo a peer review process and are published under Creative Commons licences.
 Both the authors and other scientists can refine and develop them.
 The documents thus represent open scientific discussions.
 In undergoing constant updating, the texts will also offer a source of fundamental information on the respective issues for those working in politics and the media.